GDPR vs. Tracking

 We share the WordPress project’s criticism of the Floc feature: it is to be assessed as a security risk for the user, as the user can be assigned to a group even more than before and can be discriminated against accordingly.

 Cookies can be deleted or rejected, the user cannot do much about the cohort feature.
-WordPress will disable Google’s Floc feature by default – whether Google can opt out at least one on the user side is unclear and currently unlikely.
+WordPress will disable Google’s Floc feature on the server side by default – whether Google will also allow at least an opt-out on the user side is unclear and currently unlikely.

 Either way, tracking approaches via third party cookies have no future.
 In the future, tracking will be done either first-party, i.e. via the website operator, or, if it goes to Google, via cohorts.